mishachepi/my_leetcode/README.md

 # my_leetcode
+Hello, here is collection of my python solution for many simple problem

 ### Here is my LeetCode solutions
 1. Two Sum [x]
 17. Letter Combinations of a Phone Number [x]